 Inform guests of your pet safety rules: when guests come to visit don’t assume everyone knows you have an “indoor cat”.
 Advise them to be careful and close the door and make sure the cat doesn’t exit when they do.

 Install screens on windows: Installing screens on your windows can allow you to let fresh air into your home while still keeping your cat safely inside.

 Train your cat to come when called: Training your cat to come when called can help you keep them safe and prevent them from wandering outside.
 This is both fun and also provides stimulation.

 Consider microchipping your cat: Microchipping your cat can help ensure that they can be easily identified and returned to you if they do escape.
 Microchipping is a simple and relatively inexpensive ($15-$75) procedure that involves implanting a small chip, about the size of a grain of rice, under your cat's skin, usually between the shoulder blades.
 This microchip contains a unique identification number that can be scanned with a microchip reader, allowing your cat to be identified if they are found and taken to a vet clinic or animal shelter.
-The benefits are Permanent identification, Increases chances of being reunited, provides proof of ownership and safeguards against false identification and Cost-effective compared to the potential costs of searching for a lost cat or legal disputes over ownership.
+The benefits are Permanent identification, Increased chances of being reunited, proof of ownership and safeguards against false identification, and Cost-effectiveness compared to the potential costs of searching for a lost cat or legal disputes over ownership.

 Supervise outdoor time: If you do allow your cat to go outside, make sure to supervise them at all times and provide a secure, enclosed area for them to play in.

 By following these tips, you can help keep your cat happy, healthy, and safe inside your home.